Owner/

 Q: My wife and I intend to build a number of timber framed structures on our homestead 15ac in Georgia, and are examining different techniques for doing so.
 We have considered both traditional timber framing and pole framing with embedded poles, and we're exploring a variety of infill methods as well.
 In the square timber world, the extreme cost of large dimensional lumber worries us.
 However, it occurred to me that composite box posts or beams could be made from "normal" 2x stock that might serve well.
 If the joints were both glued and screwed, it seems to me that such a member might be quite strong - perhaps even approaching the strength of a solid single member.
 Furthermore, since it is essentially a pair of L-girders joined together it might span space well when used as a horizontal beam.
 The additional side piece would make it less efficient perhaps than an I beam, but it should be similarly strong or stronger.
 Also, if the joints between the ends of the 2x stock pieces are staggered along the length, in theory, a beam of virtually any length required might be constructed.
 Finally, one might be able to use the center channel as a race for wiring.
 Does this seem to you like it would be a practical approach?

-A: You can't approach the strength of a solid timber using the methods you describe.
+A: (Will Beemer) You can't approach the strength of a solid timber using the methods you describe.
 Glue-lams can but only when they are made in a controlled environment with strict quality control and proper arrangement of the "plies".
 If you stagger the joints you have still severed the grain in each piece and that cannot be considered a structural continuous beam, even if glued and screwed.
 When you consider all of the extra labor required to assemble these built-up members, and the cost of the glue and hardware, it's hard to imagine it would be worth it.
 But mostly I question your assumption of the "extreme cost" of large timber.
 Local timber purchased from a sawmill will almost always be less expensive then buying the equivalent volume of dimensional lumber at a lumberyard; less sawing required.
 (By the way, "timber" is anything 5" or larger in both dimensions; "lumber" is 2"-4" in either dimension.)
 I can only think you are looking for timber from a lumberyard rather than going to a sawmill, of which there should be many in Georgia.

 All lumber will have some degree of twist, crown or cupping.
 No matter how slight, this will fight you during assembly and probably prevent a bomb-proof glue joint.
 When they build a gluelam in a factory, the material is all jointed straight and true and then immediately glued together under immense pressure.
 Small built-up beams of say, 2-2x4s or 2-2x6s in an 8-10' length might be doable with little fuss, but bigger than that....